MathIsimple

 Tipping on the Tax

-In many places, sales tax is around 8-10%.
-When the card machine asks for a "20% Tip", it often calculates it based on the total after tax.
-You are literally tipping the government's tax money.
-It's a "reverse discount" where the base cake keeps getting bigger!
+Sales tax is 8–10% in many states.
+When the card machine asks for a "20% tip," it often calculates on the total after tax.
+You're literally tipping on the government's cut.
+It's a reverse discount — the base keeps getting bigger before the percentage applies.

-Standing in a noisy mall with a line behind you is the worst time to do mental math.
-Don't guess what "30% off + 15% coupon + 8.875% tax" adds up to.
+Standing in a noisy store with a line behind you is the worst time to do mental math.
+Plug in the discounts, add the tax — know the real price before you tap your card.

 Ask AI ✨